-1.4 Planning Framework
+1.5 Planning Framework

-The Lac La Biche East Area Structure Plan has been adopted by the County as a statutory plan in accordance with Section 633 of the Municipal Government Act.
+The Lac La Biche East Area Structure Plan has been adopted by Lac La Biche County as a statutory plan in accordance with Section 633 of the Municipal Government Act.
 Furthermore, the Lac La Biche East Area Structure Plan implements the scope and intent of the Municipal Development Plan, General Municipal Servicing Standards, and Riparian Setback Matrix.

 The Lac La Biche County General Municipal Servicing Standards provides guidelines and policies on development for institutional, residential and commercial areas.
-This document requires that all lands within the plan area are developed to existing municipal standards and policies.
+This document requires that all lands within the Plan Area are developed to existing municipal standards and policies.

 The Lac La Biche County Riparian Setback Matrix has been prepared to provide an overview of the model for those working in the development industry.
-The Riparian Setback Matrix Model is used by the County to establish unique environmental reserve setbacks to lakes, streams, brooks, creeks, wetlands and intermittent water drainage courses to be adhered to during the development process under authority of Part 17 of the Municipal Government Act to sustain watershed and/or watercourses in balance with development pressure.
-This document provides guidance to ensure that the lands surrounding the pond on the south portion of the plan area are suitably designed.
+The Riparian Setback Matrix Model is used by Lac La Biche County to establish unique environmental reserve setbacks to lakes, streams, brooks, creeks, wetlands and intermittent water drainage courses to be adhered to during the development process under authority of Part 17 of the Municipal Government Act to sustain watershed and/or watercourses in balance with development pressure.
+This document provides guidance to ensure that the lands surrounding the ponds in the Plan Area are suitably designed.